-Sane mortgage professional: “Wow, I am glad we checked, I’ll try again until we know the loan is on their system and in their queue.”
+Sane mortgage professional: “Wow, I am glad we checked, I’ll try again until we know the loan is in the system and in the queue.”

 I guess this is the way it has to be from now on.
-We’ll have to double and triple check each step, require verifications for each small movement and bit of progress on the file, so no one at the bank can claim anything that is untrue.
+We’ll have to double and triple check each step.
+We’ll require verifications for each small movement and bit of progress on the file.
+This way no one at the bank can claim anything that is untrue.
 Swell, more steps, more procedure, more time and more paperwork.
 Just what this industry needs.